What is MBB and why is it so hard to get in

 "They only hire from three universities."
 Related to the previous one, but even more exaggerated.
 Every MBB office has consultants from very diverse backgrounds.
 What is true is that the firms seek a very high standard of academic and professional excellence, but that's not limited to three names.

-"It's impossible to get in from Spain or LATAM."
+"It's impossible to get in from Spain or Colombia."
 The reality is the same as in any other geography.
 Maybe the offices are smaller and hire fewer people, but the number of people who apply is also smaller.
 The selection process and level of difficulty are identical to any office in the world.

 MBB vs Big Four: the difference that matters